yuchanns/yuchanns/README.md

   <img src="./assets/LiSA2.webp" width=550 />
 </p>

-> I'm looking for job opportunities outside of China.
-You can reach me at contact@yuchanns.xyz.
+> I'm seeking job opportunities outside of China with visa sponsorship.
+You can contact me at contact@yuchanns.xyz.

 Hi, My name is Hanchin Hsieh, AKA yuchanns.
 A big fan of LiSA (織部 里沙).